AnotherCraft/ac-docs/docs/content/yaml.md

     * The inline code snippets are compiled as the `bootstrap.ts` file in the mod root directory.

+## File lookup context

+When referencing resources like textures, models, sounds et cetera in yaml files, the filenames are looked up within a `FileLookupContext` that is defined.
+File lookup context is basically a list of directories the engine should look into when searching for a specified file.
+The lookup contexts depends on what type of resource the modder is currently referencing – textures will be looked up in the `texture` directory within the mode root directory, sounds will be looked up in `sound` and so on.

 ## Example files

 Let’s take for example a definition of door in yaml: